-I have found growing strawberries in Alberta to be so rewarding!
+I have found growing strawberries in my backyard garden in Alberta to be so rewarding!
 It is the first of my garden fruits to ripen in the spring.
 Seeing my kids excitement over finding a ripe strawberry warms my heart.
-Whether you are growing strawberries just to eat fresh or growing them for jam, or you wish to growing for both of those purposes, let me share with you a few tips for growing a successful strawberry patch!
+Whether you are growing strawberries just to eat fresh or growing them for jam, or you wish to grow them for both of those purposes, let me share with you a few tips for growing a successful strawberry patch!

 Choosing a Location for your Strawberry Patch